fowler-lab/cryptic-ecoffs/README.md

 ### Using MyBinder

-The easiest way by far is to click the Binder logo at the top of this document.
+The easiest way by far is to click the `launch binder` button at the top of this document.
 This will open a MyBinder session which will install all the required software on a remote container (this can take a few minutes) and furnish you the notebook in browser.
 You can then run each cell in turn, or add new cells and write your own Python/Pandas code to interrogate the data and analysis.

 ### Installing locally